Easy Wainscoting - The Finished Product

 As long as the spacing around the frames is the same everything will flow.

-The picture has all the measurements we used.
+The picture has all the wainscoting measurements we used.

 We knew the total height of the wainscoting was 41 1/2″ (to line up with the height of the half wall in the space) so we worked backward from that measurement.

 We placed the top of the chair-molding at 41 1/2″ and placed the smaller horizontal molding below it to see what spacing between it and the chair-molding worked for us.
-We came up with 3″.
+We came up with 3″ (the thickness of our level).

 Because I also knew I was going to use pieces of 2 x 4 as spacers I could now figure out the height of the wainscot frames.